marionwalton/media-and-society/definitions.md

 Open access means anyone should be able to access a resource.
 There are no financial, legal or technical barriers to accessing it for various purposes.
 Open access works use **Creative Commons** licenses which mean that the authors are always acknowledged and various uses of the resource are allowed e.g. copying or creating derivative works.

 ## Oppositional Gaze
-The oppositional gaze refers to a space of resistance where spectators critically examine the “absence of meaningful Black representation” in mass media.
+The oppositional gaze refers to a space of viewer resistance and a critical perspective on mass media's lack of meaningful Black representation (bell hooks)

 ## Patriarchal social structures